Callum5042/RoveCoder-PhysX5-Samples/README.md

 ### PhysX Compiling

 PhysX source code can be found on GitHub here: https://github.com/NVIDIA-Omniverse/PhysX.
-The binaries may have to be compiled separetely and then copied into the folder for use by the samples `D:\Sources\RoveCoder-PhysX5-Samples\External\PhysX\lib`.
+The binaries may have to be compiled separetely and then copied into the folder for use by the samples `.\External\PhysX\lib`.